 William "Rusty" Gaffney, M.D.

-I am a retired ophthalmologist who has had a love affair with Pinot Noir for nearly forty years.
+I am a retired ophthalmologist who has had a love affair with Pinot Noir for over 50 years.
 When I retired in 2001, I decided to devote my energies to writing the PinotFile, an online newsletter that was the first wine publication exclusively devoted to Pinot Noir.

 My wine epiphany occurred in 1970 when a doctor-friend gave me a bottle of Burgundy.
 I drank it with my first love, which made the experience especially memorable.
-When I finally finished my medical training, and had enough money to buy fine wine, I began to indulge my interest.
+When I finally finished my medical training and had enough money to buy fine wine, I began to indulge my interest.
 I dabbled in many varietals, but it was Pinot Noir that aroused the most affection in my cerebral pleasure center.
-Fortunately, my burgeoning interest in Pinot Noir coincided in the mid-eighties with the emergence of California and Oregon Pinot Noir as winegrowers began to figure out that Pinot Noir loved cooler climates, welcomed gentle handling, and needed kid-glove handling in the winemaking process.
+Fortunately, my burgeoning interest in Pinot Noir coincided in the mid-eighties with the emergence of California and Oregon Pinot Noir as winegrowers began to figure out that Pinot Noir loved cooler climates and needed kid-glove handling in the winemaking process.

 Over the years, upon my urgings, a number of die-hard Cabernet drinkers have developed a preference for Pinot Noir and began drinking Pinot Noir regularly while cases of Bordeaux languished in their cellars.
 They would remark, “Rusty, you’re such a ‘prince’ for introducing me to Pinot Noir.”
 The moniker stuck, and now my proud title is “Prince of Pinot.”